gurkin33/respect_validation/docs/feature-guide.md

 Note that we used `v.stringType()` and `v.date()` in the beginning of the validator.
-Although is not mandatory, it is a good practice to use the type of the validated object as the first node in the chain.
+Although is not mandatory, it is a good practice to use the type of the validated object as the first check in the chain.

 ## Validating dictionaries